-- Use a ruler to divide the lid in half along its diameter, and then divide each of those halves in half.
+Use a ruler to divide the lid in half along its diameter, and then divide each of those halves in half.
 Have your child write the words for the four parts of the compass along the outer edge of each of the four sides.
-Moving from top, clockwise, she should write “North, East, South, and West.”
+Moving from the top, clockwise, she should write “North, East, South, and West.”

-- Now open the container.
+Now open the container.
 Stick a blob of modeling clay or putty on the bottom of the container, and then fill the remainder to the top with pebbles or sand.
-Snap the container lid on, and tape it, if necessary, to keep it secure.
+Snap the container lid on and tape it, if necessary, to keep it secure.

-- Take the sharpened pencil, and poke it through the center of the plastic container so that the eraser is on top, and the point is held by the putty and sand.
+Take the sharpened pencil, and poke it through the center of the plastic container so that the eraser is on top, and the point is held by the putty and sand.